OpenChargingCloud/VanaheimrElectric/VanaheimrElectric_Tests/OverlayNetwork/README.md

 # Overlay Network Tests

-Charging infrastructure test defaults using an OCPP Overlay Network consisting of a CSMS, an OCPP Gateway, an OCPP Local Controller, an Energy Meter at the grid connection point and three Charging Stations.
+Charging infrastructure test defaults using an OCPP Overlay Network consisting of three Charging Stations, an OCPP Local Controller, an Energy Meter at the shared grid connection point, an OCPP Gateway and two Charging Station Management Systems.

 The HTTP Web Socket connections are initiated in "normal order" from the Charging Stations to the Local Controller, to the Gateway and